oTree-org/otree-core/docs/app/management.rst

 	python manage.py [your_app_name]_create_objects

-You can then browse the newly created objects in the pTree Experimenter Console, as explained in :ref:`admin`.
+You can then browse the newly created objects in the ptree Experimenter Console, as explained in :ref:`admin`.